Kiberdrošības konference "Kiberšahs 2019". Runātāji.

 Bio: Petr Chmelar, the Chief Technology Officer of GREYCORTEX, possess 15 years experience in advanced data mining, machine learning, and artificial intelligence.
 Starting at Brno University of Technology, he gained multiple successes in US-based NIST challenges (TrecVid and AVSS Challenges between 2008 a 2012) and acted as a yellow-teamer in the Crossed Swords NATO CCDCOE cyberdefense exercise.
 He is a co-founder of GREYCORTEX and the mastermind behind its technology.

-Stop chasing security
+Presentation title: Stop chasing security

 Talk: Defences fail; there is no silver bullet or special combination of layered security or a defence-in-depth strategy that will achieve absolute protection.
 This leads to the question: how can you effectively demonstrate - right now - that your enterprise isn't breached?